IMF offers 3-pillared prescription for African growth - Nigeria Today

 “We know that in some countries there are some programmes, but they are usually fragmented and they need to be better targeted,” she said.

-The post IMF offers 3-pillared prescription for African growth appeared first on Vanguard News.
+The post IMF offers 3-pillared prescription for African growth appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share